MWSPA Patrol Policy Manual

 At the end of the on-snow training, you will be advised whether you have been accepted as a first year patroller.
 If you are not accepted your full membership fees will be reimbursed by the Treasurer.
 A new patroller who does not attending both the fall training weekend and the on-snow training will not be accepted to patrol and will have to reapply next season.

-First year patrollers must contact the Uniform Officer to obtain a jacket after you have completed your six week checklist On your first duty day report to the First Year Training coordinator (or designate) who will ensure that your ongoing training is guided by the team leader or designated trainer/patrollers.
+First year patrollers must contact the Uniform Officer to obtain a jacket after you have completed your training checklist On your first duty day report to the First Year Training coordinator (or designate) who will ensure that your ongoing training is guided by the team leader or designated trainer/patrollers.

 First aid room attendants are not required to participate in the on-snow training, but are not permitted to patrol on the hill.
 First aid attendants who wish to become alpine patrollers must complete the mandatory on-snow tests and training required of all first year patrollers.